alchemical-lich/alchemical-lich.github.io/_pages/on-the-horizon.md

 ## Twilight: 2000
 World War III has flattened Europe.
 Your unit is cut off, supply is gone, and the chain of command is a rumor.
 [Free League's 4th edition](https://freeleaguepublishing.com/games/twilight-2000/) is a hex-crawl survival game of scrounging, jury-rigging repairs, and short brutal firefights, set in the ruins of Poland or Sweden.
 Gritty, mechanical, deeply atmospheric — the military-survival equivalent of a cold, wet, hungry West Marches campaign.

-## Draw Steel
-MCDM's new heroic fantasy RPG — Avengers-level high-power fantasy with deeply tactical combat.
-Did you want to throw enemies through walls?
-This is the game.
-Crunchy like PF2e but built around dramatic hero moments rather than attrition.
-Every attack lands (no to-hit rolls), every turn matters, and the [digital tools](https://www.mcdmproductions.com/draw-steel-resources) — character builder, VTT support — are genuinely excellent.
-Comes with its own custom VTT with incredible levels of automation.

 ## Forbidden Lands
 A [fantasy survival hex-crawl](https://freeleaguepublishing.com/shop/forbidden-lands/) from Free League.
 You're not chosen heroes — you're raiders, rogues, and treasure-hunters making your own mark on a cursed world just emerging from a centuries-long Blood Mist.
 D6 dice pools, lethal combat, stronghold-building, and one of the best official campaigns in print (*Raven's Purge* / *The Bloodmarch*).